 Knowing the types of wage violations allows you to recognize any incident that violates your pay rights.

-• Unpaid wages refer to salaries that employees do not receive for various reasons.
-Withholding wages is usually prohibited under the Fair Labor Standards Act (FLSA) and other state labor laws.
+- Unpaid wages refer to salaries that employees do not receive for various reasons.
+Under the Fair Labor Standard Act (FLSA) and other state labor laws, withholding wages is usually prohibited.

 Don’t hesitate to report these kinds of situations to your local labor department or wage enforcement agency.
 Keep in mind that employment laws prohibit employer retaliation, allowing you to report unfair labor practices without concern for your employment status.